documentcloud/documentcloud/app/views/help/index.markdown

   For more information on specific topics, see the links in the side bar.
 </div>

-[what other reporters are doing with DocumentCloud]: /featured
+[what other reporters are doing with sourceAFRICA]: /featured